You might be rigging pilot ladders for many years already without knowing that your methods may not be correct.

 The sea was rough as the pilot boat started coming alongside.
 Upon approaching the ladder, the boat got tossed up with the waves pitting the pilot ladder against the ship’s side.

-If we made some banana arrangements during that time, we would probably have a damaged ladder.
+If we made some banana arrangements during that time or used an expired one, we would probably have a damaged ladder.

 Of course, we can not put all the blame on the crew.
 The root cause for most of these findings can be easily traced to the design and construction of the ship.

 But this does not excuse them from fixing those setups.
-In fact, this does not relieve the whole management or even the shipowners at all.
+In fact, this does not relieve the officers, master, or even the shipowners at all.

 Pilots are full-ahead on bringing this to light since they are the front liners.
 If we can tap the coast guards, Port State Control Officers, and even vetting inspectors, we can expedite fixing these deficiencies.